Will Rhinoplasty Correct My Breathing?

 I Think I Need Functional Rhinoplasty.
 What Do I Do Next?

 If you have chronic breathing problems, and you think that functional rhinoplasty may be the right solution for you, then reach out to Dr. Fusi and Dr. Craig for their expert, medical opinion.
-Both doctors have studied under world-renown rhinoplasty expert Dr. Rod Rodrich and have years of experience of helping Connecticut patients resolve breathing problems.
-Call today to schedule your free consultation at (203) 909-6480.
+Both doctors have studied under world-renown rhinoplasty expert Dr. Rod Rodrich and have years of experience of helping Houston patients resolve breathing problems.
+Call today to schedule your consultation at (713) 346-9909.